The Institute of Trichologists

 Meet the Board

-The Institute of Trichologists has a board of directors made up of 9 committed Trichologists, all with different unique specialities, who are responsible for the development and maintenance of different aspects of the Institute, with our Members at the forefront of everything we do.
+The Institute of Trichologists has a board of directors made up of a selection of committed Trichologists, all with different unique specialities, who are responsible for the development and maintenance of different aspects of the Institute, with our Members at the forefront of everything we do.

-Eva is responsible for the overall growth and development of the Institute of Trichologists, and representing every member of the Institute.
-Eva is very involved in the PSA accreditation process of the Institute, working extremely hard towards getting us accredited.
+As Chairman, Neil is responsible for the growth and development of the Institute of Trichologists, and representing every member of the Institute.
+Neil is also hugely involved in our PSA Accreditation, Representing Membership Appraisal, Education and Audit.

 Liam Byrne MIT – Vice Chairman